 Occurs when the body has been dried out.
 This may be the result of heat, but it can also be due to wind, or a draft in an attic.
 It results in the dehydration of the body and desiccation/brittleness of the skin.
 The internal organs can be either dried or putrefied depending on the conditions.

 The PMI is the amount of time that has elapsed since the person died.
 It’s very important for forensic investigators to establish because it will help narrow down the time-frame for a criminal investigation.

 Archaeologists can help to establish the PMI because they can interpret factors relating to the depositional context of the body and its relationship with other features in the environment.
 For example, if the grave cuts through a sewerage pipe that the police know was dug in November 1983 and then a patio was built on top of the grave in April 1986, we know that the grave was dug sometime between November 1983 and April 1986.
-In this example, the sewerage pipe provides what is referred to as a terminus post quem (the earliest date that the body could have been deposited while the patio provides the terminus ante quem (the latest date that the body could have been buried).
+In this example, the sewerage pipe provides what is referred to as a terminus post quem (the earliest date that the body could have been deposited) while the patio provides the terminus ante quem (the latest date that the body could have been deposited).
 A famous example of a terminus ante quem is the eruption of Vesuvius in AD 79.
-Everything buried under the lava must have been present prior to the eruption.
+Everything buried under the resulting ash layer must have been present prior to the eruption.

 Anthropologists can help to establish the PMI because they have expertise in understanding the rate at which a body will decompose within different environmental conditions.
 They will also understand the limitations of current techniques that attempt to estimate this within different environments.